 - Explore the causes of contemporary conflicts, as well as the current debates about peacebuilding.

-- Gain valuable professional experience for your future career through work placements.
+- Gain valuable transferable skills for your future career through work placements.

 - Undertake fieldwork in emergency preparedness and response, recovery and reconstruction.

 We are carefully reviewing all our recruitment events in light of the developing coronavirus outbreak.

 View the latest updates on measures we are taking .